pmagtulis/covid-ph/README.md

 # covid-philippines
 A Covid-19 database containing cases and test numbers

-Source: Department of Health data drop
+Source: Department of Health data drop (as of Jan.
+5)

+# Recent updates

+As of Jan.
+7: Included code to track cases by day on a provincial, municipal, and regional level; charts are bigger, cleaned and made more succinct.

 # What is this about?

 Using pandas, I processed regularly released data by the health department.
 There are two types of data here: first are case numbers.
 Second are test numbers.
-Both are as of January 5, 2022 release.
 I aim to regularly update this as well.

 # Why this?